Agapio7/Decision-Trees-and-XGBoost-Algorithm-Documentation/README.md

 **Command line parameters** relate to behavior of CLI version of XGBoost.

-## How to Use Sage Maker XGBoost?
+## How to Use  XGBoost on Sage Maker ?

  We can use XGBoost in SageMaker in built-in algorithm or framework.
 .

-# Amazon Sage Maker on  XGBoost

- We can use XGBoost in SageMaker by using built-in algorithm or framework.

 ## Use XGBoost as a framework

 In the following example.Python SDK provides the XGBoost API as a framework while it provides other framework APIs, such as TensorFlow, MXNet, and PyTorch.

 ### SageMaker Python SDK 1
 ```bash